SidneyPrimas/Distributed_Systems_MIT/src/raft/readme.txt

 Remember Notes:
-+ If a follower is behind, you need to send it log data through heartbeats.
-Heartbeats should send reall data, and not just empty data.
 + Important: Might have to implement your own RPC timeout (since the inherent one is too long???)
 + Terminology: The word "hear" is when a server "handles a request" and when a server gets back a reply from a request sent out.
 + Put a buffer channel in Start(): They send many back, to back start commands (that I think I need to handle in order).
 This will hopefully solve that problem.